angular/angular/packages/core/src/render3/VIEW_DATA.md

 Injection needs to store three things:
 - The injection token stored in `TView.data`
-- The token factory stored in `LProtoViewData` and subsequently in `LViewData`
+- The token factory stored in `LProtoViewData` and subsequently in `LView`
-- The value for the injection token stored in `LViewData`.
+- The value for the injection token stored in `LView`.
 (Replacing token factory upon creation).

-To save time when creating `LViewData` we use an array clone operation to copy data from `LProtoViewdata` to `LViewData`.
+To save time when creating `LView` we use an array clone operation to copy data from `LProtoViewdata` to `LView`.
 The `LProtoViewData` is initialized by the `ProvidesFeature`.

 Injection tokens are sorted into three sections: